psmedley/node-os2/doc/api/cluster.md

 Causes `.exitedAfterDisconnect` to be set.

-Note that after a server is closed, it will no longer accept new connections, but connections may be accepted by any other listening worker.
+After a server is closed, it will no longer accept new connections, but connections may be accepted by any other listening worker.
 Existing connections will be allowed to close as usual.
 When no more connections exist, see [`server.close()`][], the IPC channel to the worker will close allowing it